k3it/qsorder/README.md

 > When in Belize, the set up in the rental shack  had an IC-7300 and microHam interface into which I plug the microphone connector from my headset.
 One of the audio feeds I found with qsorder -q  had both the RX and TX audio in it and so I used it.
 I can't explain how it worked, it just did.
 I think it was a USB CODEC stream to/from the microHam interface box.

 # Change history
+v2.13
+  - include MSVC redistributable
+  - rebuild with cx_freeze and make installable package (MSI)
+  - Add Id tags to the MP3 files

 v2.12
   - hotkey function is back
   - attempt to guess recording devices charset